elicavalheiro/front-end-learning-resources/README.md

 > Excellent course about applications Javascript testing

-## Some Twitter you should check :D
+## Some twitters you should check :D

 ### [@acdlite](https://twitter.com/acdlite)